PsichiX/Intuicio/book/src/tutorial/runner.md

 # Building custom runner

-Inthis part of tutorial we will be creating REPL solution that will prompts users to type operations in each next line and issue execution of collected operations as single script.
+In this part of tutorial we will be creating REPL solution that will prompts users to type operations in each next line and issue execution of collected operations as single script.

 ---